Facebook Instagram Pinterest

 I’m not usually one to slow travel, but in Namibia, there’s literally no other way.
-You know I’ll pack this Namibia self-drive itinerary with activities, but getting from place to place is absolutely going to be one of the biggest time eaters of your trip.
+You know I’ll pack this Namibia self-drive itinerary with activities like cheetah viewing, quad biking, and hunting for snakes in the desert.
+But getting from place to place is absolutely going to be one of the biggest time eaters of your trip.

-There’s one thing that’s for sure though—self-driving in Namibia is the way to go.
-You will spend hours on the road, so you might as well do it in the comfort of your own vehicle and at your own discretion, without other peoples’ bathroom breaks and bad music choices to deal with.
+There’s one thing that’s for sure though—a self-drive Namibia itinerary is the way to go.
+You will spend hours on the road during your trip to Namibia, so you might as well do it in the comfort of your own vehicle and at your own discretion, without other peoples’ bathroom breaks and bad music choices to deal with.
 Is it just me, or does being stuck in a vehicle with strangers for large portions of your vacation not sound like a vacation?

 Visiting Namibia—self-drive itinerary for 10 and 14 days